 Produced by Stageworks Northwest

-This is a romantic comedy about a series of four first dates of people that meet online.
+This is a romantic comedy about a series of four first dates of people that initially met online.

 The 1st date/Scene is Frank: a simple-minded, sexist misogynistic lech and Kathleen: our kind, altruistic heroine.
 It does not go well